Don’t miss the opportunity to motivate your team by sharing how to win that bonus.

 But I also need to share a word of caution: If you pay for something, you will get it.
 So, beware of unintended consequences in terms of what goals you set your bonus on.

 The classic example is when you pay a bonus to a sales team on the basis of revenue objectives without any regard to profit or margin.
 If the sales team also has price control, you might be setting yourself up for a loss.
 The issue is that the sales team is motivated to close the sale, so they could potentially lower the price to meet that goal, even if the deal ends up losing money for the company.
 You had a plan that rewarded revenue with no consideration for profit, so you got what you paid for.

 Unlock the Upside

 There is real power in opening your bonus plan for your team.
 The better they understand what they need to do to earn it, the more likely they are to reach their full upside by increasing their performance to earn that bonus.
-Just keep in mind that you need to be careful what you pay for when you embrace transparency this way, because you’ll get what you ask for.
-If you feel the need to give out subscriptions to jelly-of-the-month club, toss a bonus check in the envelope too.
+Just keep in mind that you need to be careful what you pay for when you embrace transparency this way because you’ll get what you ask for.
+If you feel the need to give out subscriptions to the jelly-of-the-month club, toss a bonus check in the envelope too.